-Honestly, I get them everywhere, anywhere.
+Honestly, I get them everywhere.
 I am always coming up with new ideas for stories.
 Many are formed ideas but I also have a large collection of what I call “sparks”.

-These are small concepts, maybe a plot point, a character, a what-if moment that I use to build up my ideas.
+Sparks are small concepts, maybe a plot point, a character concept, a what-if moment that I use to build up my ideas.
 In the end, the story may resemble very little from the original spark.

-Ideas can come from anywhere; a photo, a news article, the snippet of a conversation, a dream, a lyric in a song, a mood you’re in, a creaking floorboard when you’re home alone and a million other places.
+Ideas can come from anywhere; a photo, a news article, the snippet of a conversation, a dream, a lyric in a song, a mood I’m in, a creaking floorboard when I’m home alone and a million other places.

 Writers tend to see the world a little differently, what others may see as normal or even mundane, a writer might see as the spark of an idea that then grows.

-Yes and no. For some of my ideas, I got the ending fleshed out first.
-In others, I had a vague sense of the ending but then it changed as I wrote.
+For some of my ideas, I got the ending fleshed out first.
+In others, I had a vague sense of the ending but then it might have changed as I wrote.